 - Improper ventilation.
 Ventilation is important for roofs because it can affect moisture buildup and cause an entire roof to fail prematurely if done incorrectly.
 This includes an overall attic plan to ensure the ventilation needs are met, which may include adding a new ridge vent, eave venting, baffles to avoid blocking attic airflow and addressing any other areas where “short-circuiting” may be occurring.
 Short-circuiting occurs when there is an improper gable or box vent that is allowing airflow to travel a shorter distance, which leads to ineffective attic ventilation.
 This is easy to mess up and is very common among low-cost, low-quality roofing companies.

 - Wrong slope.
-Selecting the right material for the slope of the roof is essential to a quality roof installation.
+Selecting the right material for the slope of the roof is essential to a quality roof installation in Royal Oak, Michigan.
 The wrong selection leaves the roof open to water penetration.
 If installing an asphalt roof, the minimum slope is 4 units of rise per 12 units of run.
 Asphalt shingles cannot safely tolerate a lesser slope than that.

 - Incorrect shingle alignment.
 This is one of the easiest tell-tale signs of shoddy roof workmanship.
 When the cutout on a three-tab shingle are not placed vertically or the butted joints are not on the same horizontal plane, the shingles are not aligned properly.
 This leads to accelerated shingle wearing, more prevalent leaking and eventually premature roof failure.
 And it’s easy to spot!